 Chief Technology Officer

 Tim Hoechst leads the company’s Technology Innovation Center – Agilex’ in-house research & product development organization – and is a member of the company’s senior management team.
 In addition, he serves as the executive sponsor for many of the company’s most strategic client engagements.
-For his leadership on federal IT issues, Hoechst was named the 2011 Government Contracting CTO Innovator of the Year in the small business category and is also a recipient of the 2011 Federal 100 Award.
+For his leadership on federal IT issues, Hoechst was named a 2011 Government Contracting CTO Innovator of the Year in the small business category and he is also a recipient of the 2011 Federal 100 Award.

-Hoechst received his bachelor’s degree in Computer Science from Harvard University.
+Tim received his bachelor’s degree in Computer Science from Harvard University.

 Wendell Ocasio, MD